jisanchezp/acid-challenge-app-one/README.md

 The next possible scenarios describe the possible request returns, depending how the **login-form** data was filled.

+First you should enter to your localhost, or production deployed site for **Acid Challenge App One** (There's already a live application available at Heroku for manual testing purposes [https://login-form-jisanchez.herokuapp.com/](https://login-form-jisanchez.herokuapp.com/))

+Fill the login form with data with the desired email and image.

+The cases stated beolw are the only **happy-path** responses you should receive.

 1) Successful Authentification:

   Request return: